Public Policy Advocacy

 We are the emergency hunger relief network, and we exist out of necessity because far too many Americans can’t afford adequate, nutritious food on their own.
 We are humbled to be called to do this work, and we take our responsibility as stewards of food and resources seriously.

 But we also believe that every person, in an ideal world, should have the dignity of shopping for and purchasing the foods they and their family need and prefer.
 We believe that food is the most fundamental of all human rights, and that no one should have to prove their worth to get help when they can’t afford it on their own.
-That’s why we’re strong advocates for the Supplemental Nutrition Assistance Program (SNAP), as well as other federal nutrition programs, like the National School Lunch Program and the Summer Food Service Program.
+That’s why we’re strong advocates for the Supplemental Nutrition Assistance Program (SNAP), as well as other federal nutrition programs, like The Emergency Food Assistance Program (TEFAP), the Women, Infants, and Children (WIC) program, the National School Lunch Program, and the Summer Food Service Program.

 As Ohio’s leading anti-hunger advocates, we inform, educate, and engage with elected officials and policymakers at the state and federal levels to protect and expand social safety net programs – because foodbanks should be the last line of defense.
 Follow us on Twitter or text FOODBANKS HELP to 52886 to receive our text alerts and stay connected with our work.
 You can view our current grassroots advocacy campaigns at our action center.